cofi/py-tutorial-de/english-sources/glossary.rst

          def f(...):
              ...

-      See :ref:`the documentation for function definition <function>` for more about decorators.
+      The same concept exists for classes, but is less commonly used there.
+See the documentation for :ref:`function definitions <function>` and :ref:`class definitions <class>` for more about decorators.

    descriptor
-      Any *new-style* object which defines the methods :meth:`__get__`, :meth:`__set__`, or :meth:`__delete__`.
+      Any object which defines the methods :meth:`__get__`, :meth:`__set__`, or :meth:`__delete__`.
 When a class attribute is a descriptor, its special binding behavior is triggered upon attribute lookup.
 Normally, using *a.b* to get, set or delete an attribute looks up the object named *b* in the class dictionary for *a*, but if *b* is a descriptor, the respective descriptor method gets called.
 Understanding descriptors is a key to a deep understanding of Python because they are the basis for many features including functions, methods, properties, class methods, static methods, and reference to super classes.

       For more information about descriptors' methods, see :ref:`descriptors`.